sunshowers-code/buf-list/README.md

 The minimum supported Rust version (MSRV) is **1.70**.
 Optional features may cause a bump in the MSRV.

-The MSRV is not expected to change in the future.
-If the MSRV changes, it will be accompanied by a major version bump to `buf-list`.
+`buf-list` has a conservative MSRV policy.
+MSRV bumps will be sparing, and if so, they will be accompanied by a minor version bump.

 ## Contributing